kevinmiguel97/Deep-Learning/README.md

 # Deep-Learning
-Courses from the deep learning plan
+Courses from the deep learning plan.